-The UFV Computing Science curriculum is informed by up-to-date guidelines established by the Association for Computing Machinery (ACM) and Institute for Electrical and Electronics Engineers (IEEE), the premier professional organizations of computer science, ensuring worldwide recognition, portability, and applicability.
+Shaping the computing science curriculum are up-to-date guidelines from the Association for Computing Machinery (ACM) and Institute for Electrical and Electronics Engineers (IEEE).
+Both are premier professional organizations, ensuring worldwide recognition, portability, and applicability.

 The entrance requirements for the Bachelor of Science degree will apply to the Computing Science program.